 Great Danes have been a love of mine since I was a little girl.
 I was 7 years old when I met my very first Great Dane, she was a 7 year old fawn named Jessie.
 She was so sweet and elegant although she was also bold and silly.
 I was instantly hooked and knew this was going to be the breed for me.
 I grew up with German Shepherds so Great Danes would be a very different experience with a breed like nothing I knew!

 I have spent many years in and out of the dog world, be it a groomer, trainer or when I did behaviour rehabilitation helping those that were at risk of being put to sleep mostly due to their aggression towards humans.
 After several years doing many different environments in dogs, I moved into breeding and was and still am amazed by the whole experience.

 I have many goals for the years to come to better not only myself as a breeder and my experiences in this amazing world of dogs but also my dogs.
 I have already come so far in the time I have been apart of this world and continue to move forward with excitement and thrilling determination.
 From getting my foot "wet" in the show ring to different dog sports to training my dogs to do things not known to this amazing and extremely versatile breed, it is going to be one heck of a ride and I truly hope for the company along the way.

-At Black Pigeon Great Danes, we are a small, cozy program.
-We only have 1 to 2 litters a year of Great Dane puppies.
+At Black Pigeon Great Danes, we are a small, cozy program, started in 2013.
+We only have a maximum 1 to 2 litters a year of Great Dane puppies when we have them as we do not have puppies available at all times.
+We do not agree with over breeding our dogs.
+They are our pets first and will always be.
 We do hope to expand in the future although we will never be a large program.
 Just not where our heart is.
 We enjoy being small and tight-knit with our girls.